Yewei-Liu/smart_word_cloud/README.md

 you can choose the input and the background by yourself

 # More
-More detailed tutorial is coming soon.
+See detailed tutorial at *tutorial.ipynb*.
 If you have any advice or thoughts, feel free to contact me :)